-- If you can safely evacuate a potentially dangerous or hazardous situation, do so immediately.
+- If you can safely evacuate a potentially dangerous situation immediately, do so.
 If you cannot safely evacuate and you are inside, stay where you are. - If you are outdoors, proceed into the closest building quickly or follow instructions from emergency personnel. - Locate a ground level, interior room without windows, to shelter inside. - Shut and lock, if possible, all windows and close exterior doors.
 Doors and windows may need to be barricaded, if possible. - Turn off air conditioners, heaters, and fans. - Close vents to ventilation systems, as you are able. - Make a list of people with you and ask someone to call the list into the police to inform them of your location.